Brennan throws 4 TD passes, No. 20 LSU beats Vanderbilt 41-7

 NASHVILLE, Tenn.
+(AP) — The LSU Tigers proved they could protect their quarterback, and Myles Brennan showed what he could do with some time to throw.

-(AP) — Myles Brennan threw for 337 yards and four touchdowns and No. 20 LSU bounced back to beat Vanderbilt 41-7 on Saturday night.
+Brennan threw for 337 yards and four touchdowns and No. 20 LSU bounced back to beat Vanderbilt 41-7 on Saturday night.

-The defending national champs never trailed after losing their season opener last week to Mississippi State.
+The defending national champs never trailed after losing their season opener last week to Mississippi State when Brennan was sacked seven times.
 LSU also extended its winning streak over the Commodores to nine in a series it leads 24-7-1.

+“It’s a step,” LSU coach Ed Orgeron said.
+“Last week we were not pleased, obviously and that’s not LSU Tiger football.
+Tonight was LSU football.
+We played like LSU Tigers.
+But you know what?
+We practiced like it.”

 The Tigers outgained Vanderbilt 498-266, and the defense came up with two interceptions and a pair of sacks.